sdkbox-doc/en/src/valuepotion/readme.md

 #Valuepotion

 ##Integration
 Open a terminal and use the following command to install the SDKBOX Valuepotion plugin.
-Make sure you setup SDKBOX installer correctly.
+Make sure you setup the SDKBOX installer correctly.
 ```bash
 $ sdkbox import valuepotion
 ```